afriedm49/Engineering4_Notebook/README.md

 ### Assignment Description

 For this assignment, I designed the "spinner" as student B. The bottom half has teeth that will mesh with the key, in order to spin the prop.
 The prop rests on the top of the spinner, and lifts off of the helix cutouts.
+The ring was designed by my [partner](eliaszell).

 ### Part Link